-A short (4-minute) discussion of how advances in semiconductor assembly and fabrication are re-shaping medical device design:
+A short video of how advances in semiconductor assembly and fabrication are re-shaping medical device design.

 Advances in semiconductor assembly and fabrication are offering medical device designers new options for smaller, more compact, and more sophisticated designs.
 Often with onboard chips, rigid or flexible substrates and 3D stacked components.
 And there is often a requirement for integrated optical components and precision placement within plus or minus 5-microns in 3-axis.
 And the entire apparatus needs to be sterilizable and hermetic.

 A recent project at Promex involved a new approach to endoscope design.
 In a traditional endoscope design, there is an optical chain that uses a series of optical elements; lenses, mirrors, image conduits, to carry the image from the lens to a camera or an optical eyepiece that the surgeon looks through to see what’s going on.
 So, you have a relatively large device with both a good deal of complexity and issues with the image quality where the surgeon is essentially working through the eyepiece of a microscope.

 A customer came to us with a request to build an assembly that would replace this functionality with a miniature high definition, stereoscopic TV camera.
 Can we move the camera to the tip of the endoscope?
 This would create a sharper image, a simpler optical chain, and a device that would be smaller, thinner, and easier to handle.

 So, such a device must have a series of unique characteristics.
 It must be able to be assembled and be very robust and take some amount of mechanical and physical abuse.
 And it needs to withstand sterilization.